ARCHITECTURAL ApplicationsTHE PROCESS:

 Please speak with and obtain signatures from all property owners having common lot lines with your property along with property owners who may reasonably view the improvement from their property.
 This signature is not for approval or denial of any application.
 It is simply acknowledgment of the changes you are proposing.
 Owners can obtain signautures while application is under review; however, official approval can be granted until these have been received.
 You can print out the Neighbor Signature Page and one will also be sent with emailed receipt.

-- If a Unit owner does not agree with the issue or violation, or previous resolution proposals, the Unit owner may file a written appeal to the Appeals Committee, with supporting documentation.
+- If a Unit owner does not agree with the denial, the Unit owner may file a written appeal with supporting documentation.

-- The Appeals Committee will convene to consider the appeal within 14 days.
-The Unit owner may be present to present his appeal to the Appeals Committee.
+- The Board will convene to consider the appeal within 14 days.
+The Unit owner may be present to present their appeal to the Board.

 NOTICE OF RIGHT TO VOLUNTARY MEDIATION – Pursuant to Section 7A-38.3F of the North Carolina General Statutes, all members are hereby informed that you have a right to initiate mediation pursuant to the terms of the statute to try to resolve a dispute with the Association.
 Both the homeowner and the Association must agree to mediate the dispute, and each side is responsible for splitting the cost of the mediation, including payment of a professional mediator.
 The mediation process is an opportunity to reach an agreement to resolve a dispute – neither side gives up their right to go to court to have a judge resolve the dispute if the parties are not able to reach an agreement through mediation.
 The specific process to initiate voluntary mediation is outlined in Section 7A-38.3F of the North Carolina General Statues.